KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 # Demo Night
 <iframe width="560" height="315" src="https://www.youtube.com/embed/xgYWWkLmvTc?si=iNB2wNLeGhQAFqF4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+# Second Modification

+<iframe width="560" height="315" src="https://www.youtube.com/embed/c_0KX9H5bLY?si=OWW0cfxlXA8gGvAx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+For my second modification, I made my posture corrector portable using a power bank along with sewing my Arduino and my LED lights to my posture corrector.

+This allows my posture corrector to be used essentially everywhere as I no longer need to have my Arduino connected to my laptop for power.
+To sew the Arduino and LED lights to my brace, I had to make multiple loops with my string to properly secure them in place.
+Sewing my Arduino, power bank, and LED lights into my back brace makes my project much easier to transport.
+Originally I had to carry the Arduino in my hands but now I have essentially full range of motion when moving with my back brace.

+A challenge I faced when doing the project was that I was adjusting my tilt sensor too much, causing it to break off and requiring a replacement.

 # First Modification

 For my first set of modifications I have done 2 changes to my project.
 First I soldered my wires onto an Arduino using a protoshield.